 There are specific groups of foods that cause inflammation.

-Foods with refined sugar and high glycemic values will increase insulin levels which in turn causes an imbalance, an inflammatory imbalance.
+Foods with refined sugar and high glycemic values will increase insulin levels which in turn causes an imbalance, which results in an inflammatory process.

 Examples of high (GI) foods are white rice, sweet foods, junk foods and snacks such as pretzels, potato chips and popcorn, refined white flour, gluten-containing grains, corn syrups, regular pasta, sweetened cereals, pastries such as cakes, donuts, muffins and pies, and fast food.